ibm-cloud-docs/cloud-native/topic-configuration.md

 In Cloud Foundry and Kubernetes environments, [service brokers](https://www.openservicebrokerapi.org/){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") may be used to manage binding to a backing service and injecting the associated credentials into the application's environment.
 This can impact application portability as credentials may not be provided to the application the same way in different environments.

-IBM has several open-source libraries that work with a `mappings.json` file to map the key the application uses to retrieve credential information to an ordered list of possible sources.
+{{site.data.keyword.IBM}} has several open-source libraries that work with a `mappings.json` file to map the key the application uses to retrieve credential information to an ordered list of possible sources.
 It supports three search pattern types:

 * **`cloudfoundry`** - A pattern type used to search for a value in Cloud Foundry's services environment variable (`VCAP_SERVICES`).
 * **`env`** - A pattern type used to search for a value that is mapped to an environment variable.